G-Node/nixpy/docs/source/install.rst

 ============

 NIXPy is a reimplementation of the `NIX`_ library and file format for Python.
-Since NIX is built upon HDF5, NIXPy depends on `h5py`_, the Python interface to the HDF5 data format.
+Since NIX is built upon HDF5, NIXPy depends on `h5py`_, the Python interface to the HDF5 data format and numpy .

 NIXPy can also be used as an interface for the original `NIX`_ library.
 `NIX`_ is therefore an optional dependency, if NIXPy is to be used in this mode.